ztychr/spyoscape/README.md

 # SPYOSCAPE

-**SPYOSCAPE** is a (work in progress) hobby project that aims to localise and map the artwork of the Danish graffiti artist **SPYO**.
+**SPYOSCAPE ([spyoscape.dk](https://spyoscape.dk))** is a (work in progress) hobby project that aims to localise and map the artwork of the Danish graffiti artist **SPYO**.
 The artwork included on this site contains only political statements, phrases or alike.
 This means that regular tags and throwups etc. are not mapped.

 ![spyoscape.dk](spyoscape.png)